11 June 1968* (1372-A) “A Chronicle of Current Events”

 2. Text added by hand is indicated in italic script;

-in a previously typed document it is indicated by underlined italic script.
+3. when a handwritten phrase, figure or word has been inserted in a previously typed document it is indicated by underlined italic script.